Siftah/get_iplayer/instructions.md

     You should see the full script in the browser window.

     Use **File->Save As** (or equivalent for your browser) to save the script to your local disk.
-If you use Internet Explorer, make sure that the "Save as type" setting in the Save dialog is "Text File (*.txt)"
+If you use Internet Explorer, make sure that the "Save as type" setting in the Save dialog is "Text File (*.txt)".
+This will prevent Internet Explorer from creating a broken script that contains extraneous HTML.

     You can also point curl, wget, etc. at the above URL.